sam596/WCA-Stats/bestfirstsubxaverage/sub10.md

 ## Best First Sub-X 3x3 Average

-*Last updated using WCA Developer Export from Mon Mar 30 at 1212UTC*
+*Last updated using WCA Developer Export from Thu Apr 02 at 1312UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*